Nakajima quiver varieties in dimension four: Symplectic stratification and minimal degenerations

-By minimality, $S$ will then be an isolated singularity.
-Kaledin in \cite{kaledin_symplectic_2006} showed that the stratification by symplectic leaves is the same as stratification by singular loci, so they a give \say{local analytic picture}.
-Thus, in order to distinguish varieties arising from Table 1.1 we will list all their symplectic leaves and minimal degenerations between them.
-One can present this data in the form of Hasse diagrams, where vertices correspond to leaves and edges to the minimal degenerations between them and the corresponding isolated singularities.
+By minimality, $S_{(12)}$ will then be an isolated singularity.
+In \cite{kaledin_symplectic_2006}, Kaledin shows that the stratification by symplectic leaves is the same as stratification by singular loci, so they a give \say{local analytic picture}.
+Thus, in order to distinguish the varieties arising from \cref{tbl:dimvec} we will list their symplectic leaves and the minimal degenerations between them.
+We may do this with Hasse diagrams, wherein nodes correspond to leaves and edges to minimal degenerations (via the corresponding isolated singularities).